 Cars are becoming way more advanced, with inbuilt sensors and cameras, windscreen replacement and repair costs are getting bigger.
 So, you should check you have the cover you need before it’s too late.

-It may seem like a small thing, but a chip to your windscreen from a rogue stone can quickly turn into a big problem if left too long.
-Your windscreen is a vital part of your vehicle’s structural integrity, so it’s as important to look after as your engine.
+It may only seem small, but a chip to your windscreen from a rogue stone can quickly turn into a big problem if it’s left too long.
+Something as simple as a change in weather can cause a chip to crack.

 Fixing windscreen chips and cracks